 You elected these people to work for you!
 They have lots of important things on their plates – all vying for their attention.
 Make sure preserving Parks and Natural Areas is one of them.

 The Council is the lawmaking body of the city, and is composed of nine members who are elected to represent the values of the citizens of Seattle.
 The Council is responsible for approving the city’s annual budget and for all legislation related to police, fire, parks, libraries, and electric, water and utilities.
-Council Members include: Sally Bagshaw (District 7), Tim Burgess (District 8), Lorena González (Citywide-Position 9), Bruce Harrell (District 2), Lisa Herbold (District 1), Rob Johnson (District 4), Debora Juarez (District 5, Heads Parks Committee), Mike O’Brien, (District 6)and Kshama Sawant (District 3).
+Council Members include: Andrew Lewis (District 7), Teresa Mosqueda (District 8), Sara Nelson (Citywide-Position 9), Tammy Morales (District 2), Lisa Herbold (District 1), Alex Pedersen (District 4), Debora Juarez (District 5, Heads Parks Committee), Dan Strauss (District 6), and Kshama Sawant (District 3).

-Oh and don’t forget about Mayor Ed Murray.
+Oh and don’t forget about the Mayor, Bruce Harrell.

 Seattle City Hall